Validating JSON Payloads Against DSR Schemas

 return "publish_to_fulfillment_queue"

-error_code = validation_result.get("error_code", "UNKNOWN")
+error_code = result.get("error_code", "UNKNOWN")

-severity = validation_result.get("severity", "LOW")
+severity = result.get("severity", "LOW")

-if severity in ["HIGH", "CRITICAL"] or "schema_version_mismatch" in error_code:
+if severity in {"HIGH", "CRITICAL"} or "schema_version_mismatch" in error_code:

 return "route_to_dlq"

-elif "transient_dependency" in error_code:
+if "transient_dependency" in error_code:

 return "retry_with_backoff"